-The first group of printable activities I will share are differentiated.
-This means that each activity has 3 or 4 levels of instruction.
-They are for children learning to identify lower and upper case letters, letter sound, and matching letters to pictures starting with different sounds.
-I am also sharing my favourite YouTube alphabet videos, a DIY gel bag, my Pinterest board full of fab alphabet activities.
+The first group of printable activities are differentiated.
+Each activity has 3 or 4 levels of instruction.
+They are for children learning to identify lower and upper case letters, letter sounds, and matching letters to pictures starting with different sounds.
+I am also sharing my favorite YouTube alphabet videos, a DIY gel bag, my Pinterest board full of fab alphabet activities.

 The activities are all hands-on, easy to implement and teach, and provide a lot of FUN, engagement!
 Read on to see how you can grab a FREE bundle of activities to try!!